-Figure 1 shows two distributions used to model data generated using a symmetric log-normal distribution.
+Figure 1 shows two distributions trained using data generated from a symmetric log-normal distribution.
 ML training was used to obtain a two-component GMM for the training data.
-In addition an A-GMM using first-order derivatives of the mean only was also trained.
+In addition an A-GMM, using only first-order derivatives of the mean, was trained.
 From the diagram it is clear that the additional power of the A-GMM is able to model the distribution better than the GMM, though using an additional 2 model parameters.
-This is reflected in the average log-likelihoods, -1.59 for the GMM and -1.45 for the A-GMM.
+This is reflected in the average loglikelihoods, -1.59 for the GMM and -1.45 for the A-GMM.
 Interestingly even using a 4-component GMM the log-likelihood was only -1.46, still less than the two component A-GMM.